SantiVelat/GOTFreak/README.md

 ## API
 This application uses the API endpoints made public thanks to the work of

- jhis application relies on  external API services for geolocalitzation and events information:
+ jhis application relies on  external API services for game of thrones characters and houses information:

 * [API ENDPOINTS AND DOCUMENTATION](https://api.got.show/doc/)
 * [WEB PAGE](https://got.show/)